 What Kind of Product Manager Are You?

 You might be looking at this and wondering; “where do I fit into all of this?”

-If you’re just starting out, you might have an idea of how your Product Management career will pan out.
+If you’re just starting out, you might have an idea of how your product manager career will pan out.
 Or you might have no idea!
 There are many roads which lead to Product, and even more roads which lead to the top.

 Everyone’s journey looks slightly different, and there are many types of Product Manager.
 If you’re thinking of transitioning from another discipline, check out this handy guide.